 The Taylor-Butler House provides an ideal venue for both exterior and interior engagement and wedding photos.
 The sun dappled woods, colorful wildflowers, and stone paths make an ideal backdrop for capturing the joy and exuberance of this special time.
 Inside the home, the grand carved mahogany staircase, and breathtaking second story windows lend themselves to elegant and sophisticated portraits

-For more information on using the Taylor-Butler House, or any MCHA properties for photography, please click here (pdf of rate and info).
+For more information on using the Taylor-Butler House, or any MCHA properties for photography, please view our Photography Rental Info.

 Candles glowing in the windows, pine boughs gracing the majestic staircase and carved mantles, infusing each room with the familiar seasonal scent.
 This is the holiday season at Taylor-Butler house.
 Treat guests to a warm and welcoming holiday celebration at this landmark home.
 Looking for a new and exciting venue for your holiday party?
 Look no further, than the Taylor-Butler House can accommodate parties up to 125 people and is the halls will be decked with lush greens and festive decor, ready to host the merriest of gatherings eloquently decorated during the holiday season.
 Treat your guests to this historic house and portrait gallery where they will spend the evening socializing and being merry.